Root number of the twists of an elliptic curve: Behaviour of the local root number

 \end{propo}

-However, the computation is not as simple if $p=2.3$.
-According to \cite[1.1]{Rizz}, to determine the local root number at $p$ of an elliptic curve of an elliptic curve in Weierstrass form, we must find the smallest vector with nonnegative entries for $k\in\Z$, where $c_4,c_6$ and $\Delta$ are the usual quantites associated to a Weierstrass equation (as in \cite[Chap.
+However, it is not as simple when $p$ is $2$ or $3$.
+According to \cite[1.1]{Rizz}, to determine the local root number at $p=2,3$ of an elliptic curve, we must find the smallest vector $(\alpha,\beta,\gamma)$ with nonnegative entries such that for $k\in\Z$, where $c_4,c_6$ and $\Delta$ are the usual quantities associated to a Weierstrass equation (as in \cite[Chap.
 III]{Silv1}).

 Let $E:y^2=x^3+ax+b$ be an elliptic curve.
-For every $t\in\Z-\{0\}$, define $E_t$ to be the quadratic twist
+For every $t\in\Z\setminus\{0\}$, define $E_t$ to be the quadratic twist

 with $a,b\in\Z$.
-We have for the twisted curve the Weierstrass coefficients:
+The Weierstrass coefficients of the twisted curve are:

 whence